rpellerin/rpellerin.github.io/content/building-a-cheap-weather-station.md

 1. `mkdir /home/pi/temperature && cd /home/pi/temperature` (or any other directory of your liking).
 1. `pip3 install virtualenv` (no `sudo`!)
 1. `/home/pi/.local/bin/virtualenv -p /usr/bin/python3 .env && source .env/bin/activate`
-1. `pip install smbus2 requests RPi.bme280`
+1. `pip install smbus2 requests RPi.bme280 redis`
 1. Create the Google Form, add 4 free text inputs: datetime, temperature, humidity and pressure.
 Then navigate to the form and inspect the DOM, you should be able to find hidden inputs whose names contain the word "entity" and a &lt;form&gt; whose URL ends with `/formResponse`.
 Copy the URL and the hidden input names, you'll need them in the next bullet point.
 1. `vim weatherstation.py`